SHEscher/XDLreg/README.md

 xdlreg -h
 ```

-## Subanalysis
+## Jupyter notebooks
-The subfolder `Subanalysis/`  contains mainly jupyter notebooks for sub-analyses.
+The folder `jupyter notebooks/` contains a notebook for exploration of the functionality of this project.

 ## Cite